 Breaking the Chains: Understanding Coercive Control

-Imagine being afraid to choose what you wear, where you go, or who you talk to.
-Imagine walking on eggshells every day, afraid of saying the wrong thing.
-This is the reality for countless people living under coercive control, one of the most invisible yet devastating forms of abuse.
+Imagine living every day feeling trapped, afraid to choose what to wear, where to go, or who to talk to.
+You’re not alone.
+This is the invisible prison called coercive control, one of the most devastating forms of abuse that leaves no visible scars but cuts deep.

 What Is Coercive Control?

 Unlike physical abuse that leaves visible bruises, coercive control operates in the shadows.
-It's a pattern of behaviors designed to strip away your freedom and sense of self.
+It's a pattern of behaviours designed to strip away your freedom and sense of self.

 "If physical abuse is like being hit with a fist, then coercive control is like being trapped in a mind prison."